TaroMurai/Restaurant-and-bar-for-ROSCon2022/Restaurants.md

 ## G-men (G麺)  - CASH ONLY -
 - **URL**: https://tabelog.com/kyoto/A2601/A260301/26005217/
 - **Genre**: Udon (Japanese thick noodle)
-- **3 highlights**: Another option other than ramen for after-drink food, loved by local bar hoppers, possible to ask delivery to neaby bars while you are there
+- **3 highlights**: Another option other than ramen for after-drink food, loved by local bar hoppers, possible to ask for delivery to neaby bars while you are there
 - **Price range**: ¥ (10 USD pp)
 - **Distance from ROSCon venue**: 35 mins by train
 - **Book in advance?**:Not possible